Dragons

 Mundane weapons are unlikely to have much effect, being unable to get past the dragon's scales.
 The same applies to many lesser forms of magic, most of which are ineffective.
 Trying to affect a dragon's body or mind directly with magic is also unlikely to work.

-From that point onwards it becomes a question of wether the attacker(s) can kill the dragon before it can kill them.
+From that point onwards it becomes a question of whether the attacker(s) can kill the dragon before it can kill them.

 Dragons are proud creatures but most are not so proud that they will fight to the death if they feel like they might die in battle.
+They will usually try to retreat and may even abandon their territory and den rather than die to an attacker.
 Female dragons will retreat more quickly that male dragons and will usually only fight to the death if they are defending their young.

-It is usually easier to let a dragon escape, though there is a small chance that it may later return to seek vengeance for the humiliation.
+If a dragon feels backed into a corner they become even more dangerous as they throw all caution to the wind and either try to escape or aim for mutual annihilation.
+It is usually easier to let a dragon escape once it is sufficiently wounded rather than kill it, though there is a small chance that it may later return to seek vengeance for the humiliation.

 Elder dragons are the some of the only living creatures who can pick fights with Greater Demons or Angels and expect to win.